Overview

 Clinical PhD Fellows Eligibility

-Our Centre is looking forward to receiving applications from medical graduates who want to become a clinical PhD fellow and demonstrate their commitment to research on AI Technologies set in or applied to healthcare.
+Our Centre is inviting applications from medical graduates and healthcare professionals who want to do an AI degree, demonstrating their enthusiasm and commitment to research on AI technologies set in or applied to healthcare.
 The clinical supervisors and healthcare partners span the full breadth of healthcare challenges facing society, such as dementia, brain and mental health, infectious diseases, cancer and surgery, obesity and diabetes, cardiovascular and lung diseases, intensive care and primary care.

 1. must be a GMC registered Doctor in training in the UK